Hackcessible/hackcessible/README.md

 # Hack the Commute: Bus Stop Accessibility

+This app is developed to help people who use wheelchairs plan their routes in Seattle, taking into account their specific accessibility needs.
+It can be used as an extention to OneBusAway application or as a separate tool.
+Today, the app allows users to check the terrain around the bus stop for accessibility issues.
+The future goal is to allow users to search for an accesible route based on their preferences.

-The purpose of this app is to provide an example of how to best format an app submission on [Github](http://github.com) for a hackathon.
-If you'd like to suggest changes or improvements to this example, feel free to send me a pull request.
+If you'd like to suggest changes or improvements, feel free to contact us!

-This application was developed on February 5th, 2015 for the [Evergreen Awesome Hackthon](http://example.com/this-goes-nowhere).
+This application was developed on March 22nd, 2015 for the [Hack the Commute hackathon](http://hackthecommute.seattle.gov/).

 ![Isn't our app beautiful?!](screenshot.jpg)